1991 Dallas Cowboys season: NFL draft

+Preseason

 Regular season

 The season began with a strong 26–14 victory over Cleveland and a close Monday night loss to Washington, 33–31.
 However, in Week Three the Cowboys were defeated at home by Philadelphia, 24–0.
 The Eagles sacked Troy Aikman eleven times, limited the Cowboys to just 90 yards of offense, and served notice that the Cowboys were still behind the "contenders" in the NFC East.

 A narrow victory the next week over the Cardinals did little to change that contention.
 However, in Week 5, the Cowboys scored on a 23-yard touchdown to Michael Irvin and upset the defending Super Bowl champion Giants 21–16 (snapping a 6-game losing streak to the Giants).